Fabled-Zable/Kag-AdminTools/README.md

 A set of useful tools for admins to use *or play with*.

 ## **<span style="color:red">IMPORTANT!</span>**
 Add all scripts under the ``Gamemode`` directory to gamemode.cfg in whatever your main mod is.
 If you don't do this then you may be missing some features.
-The admin classes should still work though.
+The admin classes should still work though. <span style="color:yellow">Warning: doing this will also add ``NuHubLogic.as`` to the rules with the use of the AddScript function.
+This is done to make the install process easier.</span>

 ## Extra Blob Commands
 ### Add Script Sync 💻